atomisthq/docs/docs/getting-started/connect-atomist-to-github.md

     !!! hint "Depending on the third-party application access policy in a GitHub organization, you may need to be an Owner of the organization or have to request access to authorize Atomist."

--   **GitHub User Authorization:** this authorization is done so that commands and actions you ask the Atomist bot to perform on your behalf are carried out as your GitHub user.
-For example, if you ask the Atomist bot to create a GitHub issue, it needs to be authorized to create the issue as you.
-Every person in your Slack team who wants to ask the Atomist bot to perform actions against GitHub will need to authorize their GitHub user in this way.
+-   **GitHub User Authorization:** this authorization is done so that commands and actions you ask the Atomist Bot to perform on your behalf are carried out as your GitHub user.
+For example, if you ask the Atomist Bot to create a GitHub issue, it needs to be authorized to create the issue as you.
+Every person in your Slack team who wants to ask the Atomist Bot to perform actions against GitHub will need to authorize their GitHub user in this way.

 [github]: https://github.com